mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 ### How long does it take for the `$device_id` -> `$user_id` mapping to take effect?
 For debugging purposes, the Activity Feed view of a single user is updated in real-time (<1 minute delay).
 You can get to the Activity Feed by navigating to [Users](https://mixpanel.com/report/users) and selecting a given user.

 It may take up to 24 hours for this mapping to propogate to all other parts of the system.
+This means that in some cases, when analyzing a funnel that spans pre-login and post-login behavior in real-time, some may be shown as dropped-off, even though they're performed the conversion event.

 ### How does this relate to User Profiles?
 [User Profiles](/docs/tracking/how-tos/user-profiles) are set directly on `$distinct_ids`, not on `$user_ids` or `$device_ids`.
 We recommend waiting until after a user is identified before setting user profile properties.